-We love the Mirror Lake Highway, and we are always looking for a nice hike in the scorching summer months.
-So we drove to a familiar trailhead 30 miles up the Mirror Lake Highway from the town of Kamas.
-This is the trail to Fehr Lake, which we hiked a year or two ago.
-This time, we were determined to go to a second lake, which is called Shepard Lake and a third lake, which is called Hoover Lake.
+So we drove to the familiar Fehr Lake trailhead 30 miles up the Mirror Lake Highway from the town of Kamas.
+This time, we were determined to go to the second lake, which is called Shepard Lake and the third lake, which is called Hoover Lake.
 There is a sign that drastically underestimates the distances to these lakes, so we would rate this hike as strenuous for young families.
 We’ve got all the details below.

 Again, we continued to the left along the shore of the lake.
 After following the shoreline, head left and the trail begins to climb.
 We climbed a very small ridge and looked down on the third lake, which is called Hoover Lake.
 It is less than a quarter of a mile to this third lake, and in fact, from the ridge you can see both lakes.
 We dropped down into Hoover Lake, which was also signed, and quite a bit larger than Fehr Lake.
 We went left along the shore for about a quarter of the way around the lake.
 This took us to 2.1 miles from the trailhead, which made the hike around 4.25 miles.
 It also took us to a smaller pond covered with lilypads that didn’t have a name.

-We don’t recommend this hike for kids under 6 years old because of the length and how steep it is.
+We don’t recommend Shepard and Hoover Lakes hike for kids under 6 years old because of the length and how steep it is.
 However, if you’re looking for that intermediate hike for your tweens, this is the perfect way to cool off and see three beautiful lakes!
-And make sure you stop at one of our favorite restaurants in Utah, Hi-Mountain Drug in Kamas.